-The minimum phase method does not result in imperceptible difference between equalized artificial head responses and true-head responses but on the other hand, there is no risk of annoying resonances since the magnitude response of the minimum phase filter is smooth as in Figure 9.
+The minimum-phase method does not result in imperceptible differences between equalized artificial-head responses and true-head responses, but on the other hand there is no risk of annoying resonances since the magnitude response of the minimum-phase filter is smooth, as shown in Fig. 9.

-3.2.
-Headphone Equalization
+2.2 Headphone Equalization

-Equalization of headphone transfer functions is critical in relation to colorations in binaural reproduction.
-Headphones are equalized to produce a flat frequency response at the physical location of the binaural measurement, in our case at the entrance to an open ear canal.
+The equalization of headphone transfer functions is critical in relation to colorations in binaural reproduction.
+Headphones are equalized to produce a flat frequency response in the sense of Fig. 1(b) at the physical location of the binaural measurement, in our case at the entrance to an open ear canal.